isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1b-apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

     </td>
     <td>
       <ul>
-        <li><p style="text-align:justify">FLAs, GPs and ROs do not need to update their UEN in LSRA e-Services, but they need to pay the licence / registration fee.</li>
+        <li style="text-align:justify">FLAs, GPs and ROs do not need to update their UEN in LSRA e-Services, but they need to pay the licence / registration fee.</li>
-        <li><p style="text-align:justify">SLPs do not need to apply for a new licence if they are changing from a sole proprietorship to a partnership, and vice versa.
+        <li style="text-align:justify">SLPs do not need to apply for a new licence if they are changing from a sole proprietorship to a partnership, and vice versa.
 For more information, please refer to our <a href="https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx">FAQ</a>.</li>
       </ul>
     </td>
   </tr>